Thomas Clayton: Death and legacy

 Clayton died of pneumonia at his retirement home at New Castle and is buried in the Old Presbyterian Cemetery, which is at Dover, on the grounds of the Delaware State Museum.

 "A handsome man with polished manners, he was a stickler for dignity, decorum and punctuality at court session, and once ordered himself fined $10 for being 10 minutes late in appearing in court."

 Thomas Scharf comments: "Chief Justice Clayton was profoundly versed in the principles of the law.
 He had a marvelous skill in perceiving the vital points of a case, largely due to his almost intuitive grasp of fundamental principles.
 He was prompt in deciding the merits of an issue and felicitous in the precision with which he formulated facts and conclusions.
 His words were few but masterly in force and point.
 Judge Clayton was eminently impartial in his judicial capacity.
 Neither distinction of the person nor relationships swayed his judgments.
 With respect to the lawyers at the Bar, he made no difference in the administration of rules between the eminent John M. Clayton and his own son who was a practitioner at the same bar.
 He meted out to all the same even-handed justice, and required of all the same respectful regard for the law and for decorum."

 Almanac

-Elections were held the first Tuesday of October.
+Elections were held on the first Tuesday of October.
 Members of the General Assembly took office on the first Tuesday of January.
 State Senators had a three-year term and State Representatives had a one-year term.
 The Secretary of State and Attorney General were appointed by the Governor and took office on the third Tuesday of January for a five-year term.
-U.S. Representatives took office March 4 and have a two-year term.
+U.S. Representatives took office on March 4 and have a two-year term.

-The General Assembly chose the U.S. Senators, who also took office March 4, but for a six-year term.
-In this case, he was initially completing the existing term, the vacancy caused by the resignation of Caesar A. Rodney.
+The General Assembly chose the U.S. Senators, who also took office on March 4, but for a six-year term.
+In this case, he was initially completing the existing term, the vacancy caused by the resignation of Caesar Augustus Rodney.
 However, the General Assembly failed to fill the position for nearly a year.